Tekalo/common-app-api/docs/Operations.md

 ### API error count

-This alert comes from Sentry and indicates that there are one or more errors coming from the API.
+This alert comes from Sentry and indicates that there are one or more unhandled errors coming from the API.
 We've configured Sentry to alarm on any error because the Tekalo API very rarely throws unhandled errors.
 Most likely if you see this alert it will be because there is a problem with code that was recently merged / deployed to production.

 ### API request failure rate